Buca di Beppo: History

 Buca attempted to sell the Vinny T chain, but by May 2006, the company announced that it would instead convert the Vinny T's stores into Buca di Beppo locations.
 On September 25, 2006, Buca, Inc. sold its 11 Vinny T's of Boston restaurants to Bertucci's Corp. for $6.8 million.

 On June 7, 2006, the SEC filed securities fraud charges against Micatrotto, former CFO Greg Gadel, and former Controller Daniel J. Skrypek for stealing more than $200,000 from the company.

 On August 5, 2008, Planet Hollywood's parent company, Planet Hollywood International, Inc., agreed to purchase the Buca chain for $28.5 million.
 Under terms of the deal, Buca became a wholly owned subsidiary of Planet Hollywood.
 Its founder, Robert Earl, restored Buca di Beppo's gaudy decor of photographs covering walls.

-The Buca di Beppo at Excalibur Hotel & Casino in Las Vegas, Nevada opened in 2011.
+The Buca di Beppo at Excalibur Hotel & Casino in Las Vegas, Nevada, opened in 2011.

 In 2011, Buca moved its headquarters from Minneapolis to Orlando, Florida, home of its parent company, citing financial incentives.
 In 2012, Rick Tasman was named CEO & President.
 In 2015, Rich Saultz was named the new CEO & President and is currently in that position.

 By 2016, the company had 100 locations in the U.S. and U.K.

 As of 2019, the chain has 77 restaurants in 24 states; Honolulu was the highest-grossing location.
 In 2019, Earl Enterprises announced that a point-of-sale credit card breach affected credit-card users who visited Buca (or other Earl Enterprise-owned restaurants) between May 23, 2018, and March 18, 2019.

-In November 2024, Main Street Capital Corporation (NYSE:MAIN) (“Main Street”), a Houston-based private investment firm, acquired Buca di Beppo following the company’s August 2024 bankruptcy filing.
-To lead its resurgence, Main Street has partnered with Atlanta-based Jackmont Hospitality Inc. (“Jackmont”) to oversee operations as the brand embarks on the next chapter of growth.
+In November 2024, Main Street Capital Corporation, a Houston-based private investment firm, acquired Buca di Beppo following the company's August 2024 bankruptcy filing.
+To lead its resurgence, Main Street has partnered with Jackmont Hospitality Inc. to oversee operations as the brand embarks on the next chapter of growth.